Rare blast of snow, ice takes aim at Southeast US coast

 Forecasters predict four to six inches (10 to 15 centimeters) of snow in the northeastern corner of North Carolina and Virginia’s Hampton Roads region, which includes Norfolk and Virginia Beach.

-“Untreated roads will be slick, and treated roads will probably get slick overnight,” said Mike Montefusco, a meteorologist with the National Weather Service in Wakefield, Virginia.
-He advised motorists to delay travel until later in the weekend.

-The heaviest amounts of ice will likely develop near New Bern, North Carolina, where US Routes 17 and 70 cross, said Ryan Ellis, the science and operations officer for the National Weather Service office in Newport/Morehead City.
+In North Carolina, the heaviest amounts of ice will likely develop near New Bern, where two U.S. highways cross, said Ryan Ellis of the National Weather Service office in Newport/Morehead City.

 “We could see up to a half an inch of ice there, and with that amount you’re really starting to get into concerns about power outages,” Ellis said.
 Ice will be a concern along the coast from Jacksonville, North Carolina, to the northeastern corner of South Carolina.

-The governors in North Carolina, South Carolina and Virginia each declared states of emergency ahead of the storm.
-North Carolina Gov. Roy Cooper said 114 National Guard troops were staging and ready to move to affected areas, with extended power outages from ice accumulation a concern
+Governors in North Carolina, South Carolina and Virginia declared states of emergency ahead of the storm.
+North Carolina Gov. Roy Cooper, who called up more than 100 National Guard members, warned people Friday to “stay put and off the roads.”

-In South Carolina, where Gov. Henry McMaster also declared a state of emergency, schools and government offices around Charleston and other places that don’t see much frozen precipitation closed or announced shortened hours Friday.
-Freezing rain, sleet and snow were expected to start spreading across the state around sunrise.
-And utilities in the northeastern part of the state warned major power outages were possible.
+Duke Energy said in a news release that it has readied 2,500 workers around the Carolinas to help restore power after the storm, drawing crews from as far away as Florida and Indiana.

+In South Carolina, areas that typically consider hurricanes their biggest weather threat were preparing for ice.

 The U.S. Navy is requiring only mission-essential personnel to report to its installations along Virginia’s coast, including the world’s largest Navy base in Norfolk.
 Marine Corps Base Camp Lejeune and Air Station New River in Jacksonville, North Carolina, also announced that non-essential employees won’t be required to report to work Friday.